AndrewHenderson/underscore.deep/README.md

 Recursively looks through each value in the `collection`, returning the first object that passes a truth test - `predicate`.
 *Note: `predicate` can also be a properties object.*

-And you'd like to see all children between the ages of 13 and 30.
+You'd like to see all children between the ages of 13 and 30.

 ```js
 _.deepFind(familyTree, function (obj) {